The Untold True Story Of Talbert Denney

 He would later spend time recovering in a military hospital in Yokohama Japan.
 He returned to his duties in Korea.
 After his serving, he would put the war behind him, and be discharged honorably for his proud service to America.

 One of his first jobs back was at JC Penny men’s clothing.
 Talbert also wanted others to have opportunities and felt all people should be afforded a way to make their lives better.
 He believed all people are entitled to improving their lives and deserved the respect for trying.

 A big impression was made on him that again would influence the rest of his life.
 That was a day when one of the most disheveled bums came in the men’s dept and no one would wait on him.
 Talbert took it upon himself to give this man the respect that all people deserve and went over to help him.
 That man turned out to be the biggest sale that JC Penny store ever had.
 It was nearly a thousand dollars and to this day Talbert recalls this moment as one of his great epiphanies of life.
 Not only will he remember it, but he will live it.

 Around this time Talbert and his wife will start their family.
 Melanie will be born and a few years later Monica.

 The Denney family was a typical American family of this time and with that Talbert had the responsibility of supporting them at work.
 His mind was full of ideas and lessons from high school by Mr. Louis and the inspiration from the rich farmer in the new ford truck that was ‘magic’.

 Barbara had her hands full with two young girls and the daily tasks of running the household.
 A symbiotic relationship fit for the time and generation.
 It was a loving and fulfilling job but she did more.
 She was a confidant, a listener, a partner, an inspiration, and most importantly the absolute love of his life.

-At this writing, February 2021, their family just celebrated 70 years of the most beautiful life together in marriage.
+In this writing, February 2021, their family just celebrated 70 years of the most beautiful life together in marriage.